Communication situations are any kind of situation in which communication takes place.

 Onboarding meetings usually involve a series of events that help the new hire understand:

-• what is expected of them at their new job position;
+• What is expected of them at their new job position, and

 Such meetings may include 1-on-1 meetings with HR specialists, direct superiors, and work buddies, but also introductory meetings with key colleagues, and subsequent check-in meetings with the HR specialist and work buddy.